ballerina-platform/module-ballerina-jballerina.java.arrays/README.md

 ## Contributing to Ballerina

 As an open source project, Ballerina welcomes contributions from the community.

-You can also check for [open issues](https://github.com/ballerina-platform/ballerina-standard-library/labels/module%2Fjava.arrays) that interest you.
-We look forward to receiving your contributions.

 For more information, go to the [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md).